How many of them do you use?

 Siri has improved by leaps and bounds over the years and I like how she is completely plugged in to all of the other various Apple services.
 The day they put Siri on the MacBook, enabling you to dictate website addresses and software to be opened was when Siri truly became indispensable.

 Before you email me, tweet me, send me a carrier pigeon, or whatever, telling me which amazing ones I missed, let me clarify a few.

 iTunes wasn’t mentioned because, even though I love it, with the next operating system – Catalina – iTunes is being retired in favor of two separate new apps.
 To say I am extremely hacked off would be putting it mildly.

 Everyone tells me that GarageBand is a great app – and I’m sure it is – but I personally don’t use it to be able to talk about it.
-Same goes for Pages, Numbers, and KeyNote.
+The same goes for Pages, Numbers, and KeyNote.
 People love them – but I don’t use them.

 And I’m sure there is one lonely person out there who loves Stocks who isn’t talking to me anymore….